-I offer confidential, professional, individual therapy for adults in central Exeter and Newton Abbot, Devon.
+I offer confidential, professional, individual counselling and therapy for adults in central Exeter and Newton Abbot, Devon.
 My services are also accessible online.
 As a qualified Integrative Counsellor, I help you identify and find a way through difficulties that may be causing you emotional distress or affecting your mental health.
-Therapy will enable you to gain a deeper understanding of your emotions, thoughts and behaviours.
+Counselling will enable you to gain a deeper understanding of your emotions, thoughts and behaviours.
 It will also give you skills for managing these going forwards once our sessions finish.

 My intention as a Counsellor is to provide you with warmth and compassion and to help you feel comfortable, secure and connected while supporting you on your emotional journey.
 I want you to feel safe to seek a deeper understanding of yourself and find ways to bring about lifelong change that will allow you to experience a greater sense of wellbeing, pleasure and balance.